A fathead pizza on a wood cutting board.

 Inulin – is a prebiotic that is great for activating yeast.
 Sugar alcohols won’t activate yeast so inulin is a great keto alternative.

-Almond meal (or almond flour) – you can use either flour or meal for this recipe.
-For a nut-free fathead dough without almond flour, you can use coconut flour.
+Almond meal (or almond flour) – for a nut-free fathead dough without almond flour, you can use coconut flour.
 (See notes and FAQs)

 Eggs – use room temperature (for no eggy taste) free-range fresh eggs.
 I always use the large ones.